-Read below for information on why interviewers ask this question, and how to prepare and give a good response.
-Also see below for examples of strong answers to the question.
+Here’s information on why interviewers ask this question, and on how to prepare and give a good response.
+You’ll also find examples of strong answers to the question.

 What the Interviewer Wants to Know